Birlingham Village Hall

 PERIOD OF RESPONSIBILITY:

 On the day of hire, an access key fob will be provided or the Hall will be open.
-You are responsible for the Hall from the time the key fob is collected, or the booking period commences, until the key fob is returned, or the booking period ends.
+You are responsible for the Hall from the time the key fob is collected, or the booking period commences, whichever is the earliest, until the key fob is returned, or the booking period ends.
 Please ensure that all doors and windows are locked when you leave.

 If a key fob is issued then a charge of £200 will be made if the key fob is not returned (to cover the cost of replacement).